nikkvd/In-Depth-Analysis-of-IPL-Performance-Trends-2021-2023/README.md

 where rnk<=5;
 ```

+**Objective:** Highlight the most aggressive and entertaining batsmen who rely on boundaries to make a significant impact, appealing to fans who enjoy power-hitting.
 ## 7. Top 5 bowlers based on past 3 years dot ball percentage.
 ```sql
 with players as